hammadxcm/discord-hk/docs/server-automation.md

 ## 📊 Script Output

-When you run the sc
+When you run the script, you'll